 |A pipe that wasn't supposed to bend, bent.
 This caused the disaster.|

 This video goes through the entire disaster, step by step.
 If you are wondering what the heck happened, this animation pretty much tells you what you need to know.
-Just give it the 12 minutes it lasts and afterwards you will understand the sequence of events much better.
+Just give it the 12 minutes it lasts and afterward, you will understand the sequence of events much better.

-If you follow this animation through, you may agree that the disaster involved some kind of company negligence involving mis-wiring of a safety system.
-However, there were two instances of company negligence in the safety system that cancelled each other out.
+If you follow this animation through, you may agree that the disaster involved some kind of company negligence involving the mis-wiring of a safety system.
+However, there were two instances of company negligence in the safety system that canceled each other out.
 The safety mechanism thus did work as intended, contrary to what many might think.
 The system worked as it should - but it failed to stop the disaster because the safety system which conformed to industry standards was inadequate to the task.

-The problem is that there also was chemical distortions of the materials making up the pipe which the company could not have anticipated in accordance with accepted industry standards.
+The problem is that there also were chemical distortions of the materials making up the pipe which the company could not have anticipated in accordance with accepted industry standards.
 Drill pipes are not supposed to bend, because they are quite sturdy and heavy.
 In fact, they are among the sturdiest and heaviest pipe for its size that there is.
 This pipe, though, did bend due to differential pressure of unimaginable intensity.
 That bending is what caused the failure of safety systems and allowed the oil/gas (5 million barrels over 87 days) to continue flowing up the pipe and feeing the fire on the Deepwater Horizon that was caused by the initial spurt of oil and gas before the safety system operated.

 Effectively - and this is going to be controversial and not to everyone's liking, for sure - the video's explanation, if true, exonerates the company from causing the disaster except due to physical forces that were unknown to scientists beforehand.
 It was, to use a term of art, an Act of God.